steqeq/0000/docs/about/compatibility/precission-support.rst

     *
       - tensorfloat32
       - ``-``
-      - Floating-point number that occupies 32 bits or less of storage, providing improved range compared to half (16-bit) formats, at (potentially) greater throughput than single precision (32-bit) formats.
+      - Floating-point number that occupies 32 bits or less of storage, providing improved range compared to half (16-bit) format, at (potentially) greater throughput than single precision (32-bit) formats.
     *
       - float32
       - ``float``